Engagement is a measure of how people are interacting with your social media accounts and content.

 Platform | What’s Measured | Included Formats | Delay |

-Shares, likes, reactions, and post clicks.
-Post impressions are NOT included. | Post, slideshow, carousel, album, reel Stories and live content are not included | Depending on the age of the post: up to 1 day: 1 hour | |
+Shares, likes, comments, post clicks, reactions Post impressions are NOT included. | Post, slideshow, carousel, album, reel Stories and live content are not included | Depending on the age of the post: up to 1 day: 1 hour | |

-Instagram Business | Total number of interactions on the media object.
-Exact number of likes, saves, comments, and shares on the reel, minus the number of unlikes, unsaves, and deleted comments.
-This value is aggregated through all posts of the channel | Images, stories, reels & videos | Depending on the age of the post: Just now: 10 minutes |
+Instagram Business | Shares, likes, comments, saves This value is aggregated through all posts of the channel | Images, stories, reels & videos | Depending on the age of the post: Just now: 10 minutes |

-Organic: Number of likes, comments, and shares over impressions.
-LinkedIn Private profile data is not available via the LinkedIn API | all organic formats no paid content | around 12 hours | |
+Shares, likes, comments, post clicks LinkedIn Private profile data is not available via the LinkedIn API | all organic formats no paid content | around 12 hours | |

-THREADS | Sum of comments, shares and likes.
-Shares are the sum of reposts and quotes | Text-, image-, video-, carousel posts. | Depending on the age of the post: Just now: 10 seconds |
+THREADS | Shares, likes, comments Shares are the sum of reposts and quotes | Text-, image-, video-, carousel posts. | Depending on the age of the post: Just now: 10 seconds |

-X | Shares, likes and comments | All formats | Depending on the age of the post: up to 1 day: 3 hours |
+X | Shares, likes, comments | All formats | Depending on the age of the post: up to 1 day: 3 hours |

 Why do our metrics sometimes differ from platform analytics?